Why we Age: Epigenetic Alterations

 Aging also causes an increase in transcriptional noise, which is the primary cause of variance in the gene expression happening between cells .
 Researchers compared young and old tissues from several species and identified age-related transcriptional changes in the genes encoding key components of inflammatory, mitochondrial, and lysosomal degradation pathways .
-Finally, chromatin remodeling alters chromatin from a condensed state to a transcriptionally accessible state, allowing transcription factors and other DNA binding proteins to access DNA and control gene expression.
+Finally, chromatin remodeling alters chromatin from a condensed state to a transcriptionally accessible state, allowing transcription factors and other proteins to access DNA and control gene expression.

 If we can find ways to reset age-related epigenetic alterations, we can potentially improve cell function, thus improving tissue and organ health.

 One potential approach is the use of reprogramming factors, which reset cells to a developmental state, thus reverting epigenetic changes.
 We have been doing this for over a decade to create induced pluripotent stem cells, and recent work has seen a therapy based on that technique applied to living animals to reset their epigenetic alterations .
 This reversed a number of age-related changes, and work is now proceeding with the goal of translating this to humans.